kulacino/kulacino/README.md

 ![](https://img.shields.io/badge/Cloud-AWS-informational?style=flat&logo=amazon-aws&logoColor=white&color=f38181)

 ## Projects and Creations
 Lately, I'm interested in building some static site themes for Jekyll and Hugo.
 Even though I don't really have a sense in UI/UX or web design, I'm still trying to build them.
+I also practice CI/CD in order to deploy the site easily after merged.

 Here is my ongoing theme projects: